Category

 For more personalized alerts, location-based weather alerts are an excellent way to track the kinds of events you care most about.

-2. Taking Shelter
+2. Taking shelter

-Tornado safe spaces should be:
+Tornado-safe spaces should be:

-• Small
+• Small interior rooms

-• Away from exterior walls
+• Away from outside walls

 • Windowless